USGS Fire Danger Forecast

 Return to USGS Fire Danger Forecast

 The Fire Potential Index (FPI) is a moisture-based vegetation flammability indicator.
-It is a function of current living vegetation greenness as a proportion of maximum greenness, and current 10-h dead fuel moisture as a proportion of the moisture of extinction.
+It is a function of current living vegetation greenness as a proportion of maximum greenness.
+It is also a function of current 10-h dead fuel moisture as a proportion of the moisture of extinction.
 Thus the FPI is high when the living vegetation is mostly or completely cured and the 10-h dead fuel moisture is low.
-The FPI is low when the living vegetation is near fully green and the 10-h moisture is high i.e., near the extinction moisture.
+The FPI is low when the living vegetation is near fully green and the 10-h moisture is high.
+For example, near the extinction moisture.
 In any case, if the 10-h moisture is equal to or greater than the extinction moisture, the FPI will be zero.
 Wind is not included in the calculation because of its spatial variability and transitory nature.